ocapn/ocapn/draft-specifications/CapTP Specification.md

 initated by the Gifter doing two things:

 - Depositing a "gift" to the exporter's bootstrap object.
-- Creating and sending a signed `desc:handoff-give` to the Recipient in place of the [Reference][Model-Reference].
+- Creating and sending a signed `desc:handoff-give` to the Receiver in place of the [Reference][Model-Reference].

 ### [Depositing the gift](#depositing-the-gift)